john-smilga/gatsby-v3-portfolio-project/README.md

+# Gatsby-Strapi Portfolio Starter

 ## Setup Notes

-1. Used Hello World Starter
+1. Used Hello World Starter (all packages included)
 2. All components ready to go (including imports)
-3. main.css
+3. main.css - all styles ready to go
 4. No font plugin
+5. React-icons
-5. Limit amount of components - better overview
+6. Limit amount of components - better overview
-6. Use constants to avoid repetition
+7. Use constants to avoid repetition
+8. Favicon in Static
-7. Make sure such content-types exist in your Strapi application.
+9. Make sure such content-types exist in your Strapi application.
 Or replace/delete them in gatsby-config.js

 ```javascript
 {